 According to the American Diabetes Association, about 15.7 million people (5.9 percent of the United States population) have diabetes.
-Nervous system damage (also called neuropathy, which we test for and treat at our Nerve Pain Center) affects about 60 to 70 percent of people with diabetes and is a major complication that may cause diabetics to lose feeling in their feet or hands.
+Nervous system damage (also called neuropathy, which we test for and treat at our Anderson Center for Nerve & Chronic Pain) affects about 60 to 70 percent of people with diabetes and is a major complication that may cause diabetics to lose feeling in their feet or hands.

 Foot problems are a big risk in diabetics.
 In a diabetic foot, a wound as small as a blister from wearing a shoe that’s too tight can cause extensive damage.
 Diabetes decreases blood flow, making injuries slow to heal and placing them at risk for infection.
 These infections can spread quickly as well.